 Why did I choose to share candidly about my family’s experience with metastatic breast cancer?

-Women and men dealing with metastatic breast cancer deserve more years, not just more months that are too often filled with miserable side effects.
+Women and men dealing with metastatic breast cancer deserve more years, not just more months that are too often filled with treatments with miserable side effects.

 Back to my goals…